timsofteng/kube-logs-fzf/README.md

     - Mappings used for common explorer actions.
     - UI options: whether to show preview of file/directory under cursor, etc.

-See `*MiniFiles-examples*` tag in help file for some common configuration examples.

 Notes:
 - This script is written and thoroughly tested on UNIX.
 Support for other platform/OS (like Windows) is no guarantee.